 New DELPHI software stack

 Based on the software CD created in 2002 a new software stack has been created.
 It is the default on CentOS7 (eg. lxplus7.cern.ch), and is also available for testing on SLC6 (lxplus).

 The new software stack has no remaining dependencies on AFS, LSF or CASTOR.
-It should work fine outside CERN as well.
+It works fine outside CERN as well.
 Currently, the following operating systems are supported:

 - All DELPHI data has been copied from CASTOR to EOS.
 On lxplus and lxbatch it can be directly accessed from /eos/experiment/delphi.
 The CASTOR tape copy (2 copies) remains intact for archiving and disaster recovery.

-- The default compiler has been changed to gfortran.
-All libraries have been recompiled using this version.
+- The default compiler is gfortran.
+All libraries have been re-compiled using this version.

-- DELPHI libraries are available on /cvmfs/delphi now
+- All DELPHI libraries and sources are available on /cvmfs/delphi.

 - ScientificCERNSLC-6 (SLC6).
 This is compatible with SL6.